DendrouLab/panpipes/docs/yaml_docs/pipeline_clustering_yml.md

        Marker analysis is run for clusters >= mincells.
 If a cluster ncells < mincells , then the cluster is excluded from marker analysis
        - <span class="parameter">pseudo_seurat </span> `Boolean`, Default: False<br>
        - <span class="parameter">minpct </span> `Float`, Default: 0.1<br>
+       Only test genes that are detected in a minimum fraction of min.pct cells in either of the two populations.
        This parameter is mandatory if pseudo_seurat is set to True
        - <span class="parameter">threshuse </span> `Float`, Default: 0.25<br>
+       Limit testing to genes which show, on average, at least X-fold difference (log-scale) between the two groups of cells.
        This parameter is mandatory if pseudo_seurat is set to True
  - <span class="parameter">prot:</span><br>
    - <span class="parameter">run </span> `Boolean`, Default: True<br>